 Call to Action

-- The states should require all psychiatric facilities (public and private) to implement plans and staff training to prevent and ultimately eliminate the use of seclusion and restraints.
+- The states should require all psychiatric facilities (public and private) to implement, monitor and enforce strategies and staff training to prevent and ultimately eliminate the use of seclusion and mechanical restraints.

 - Improvement of physical facilities is the most powerful single change in fostering a non-coercive environment.

 - The states should improve enforcement of the basic human rights of residents in psychiatric facilities by immediately investigating any harm resulting from a facility’s use of seclusion and restraints.

 - The states should maintain and publicize records of deaths and other complications which occur during the use of seclusion or restraints.